 and any auctioneer who fails to comply with the provisions of this subsection commits an offence.

+Penalty for this subsection: a fine of $25 000.

+[Section 31 amended: No. 25 of 2019 s.
+6.]

 32. Sale of livestock

 (1) Subject to subsection (2), where an auctioneer receives any livestock for sale he shall require from the person who is the drover or carrier of that livestock at the time they are so received the original of the waybill issued under regulations made under the Biosecurity and Agriculture Management Act 2007.